Asthma

 • Ear, nose, and throat (ENT) specialist

-• Allergist
+• Allergist/immunologist

-What Treatments Are Available For Nasal Polyps?
+What Treatments Are Available for Nasal Polyps?

 There are several treatments to help you manage nasal polyps.
 Talk with your doctor to decide which treatments are best for you.

 Nasal corticosteroids are often one of the first medicines used to treat nasal polyps.
-They reduce swelling and irritation to shrink the polyps.
+They reduce swelling and inflammation to shrink the polyps.
 But they may not reach deep enough into the nasal cavity to be as effective as they need to be.
 Common nasal corticosteroid sprays include:

 • Fluticasone (brand example: FLONASE)